Exillon shares fall as court order raises uncertainty about buyout

 Baglan Zhunus was chairman of Kazakhstan Kagazy from April 2004 to May 2009, according to his LinkedIn profile.

-A spokesman for Exillon declined to comment on Kagazy's statement.
-Arip and Zhunus could not immediately be reached for comment.

-"Forensic analysis by the board and their appointed advisors has discovered that a sum of approximately $150 million (96.8 million pounds) was extracted from the company and channelled into separate businesses outside of the Kazakhstan Kagazy Group," the company said in a statement.
+"Forensic analysis by the board and their appointed advisors has discovered that a sum of approximately $150 million was extracted from the company and channelled into separate businesses outside of the Kazakhstan Kagazy Group," the company said in a statement.

-Of the $150 million, investors may have been defrauded by as much as $90 million from Kazakhstan Kagazy's London initial public offering, the Financial Times reported late on Wednesday, citing court documents.

 The company also said it would inform the police, the Serious Fraud Office (SFO) and the London Stock Exchange.